 Most people don’t have Will Allen’s vision.
 He saw a farm instead of an abandoned city lot.
 In fact, he figured out how to get space, soil, and create an innovative urban farm despite all the difficulties.

 Wilma Unlimited by Kathleen Kull, illustrated by David Diaz

-After having polio, Wilma was told she wouldn’t walk again, let alone run.
-But Wilma was determined and she worked hard, becoming the first American woman to win three gold medals at the Olympics.
+After having polio, as a child Wilma was told she wouldn’t walk again, let alone run.
+But Wilma was determined (growth mindset) and she worked hard, becoming the first American woman to win three gold medals at the Olympics.

 The Kid From Diamond Street: The Extraordinary Story of Baseball Legend Edith Houghton by Audrey Vernick, illustrated by Steven Salerno

 In a time when girls didn’t get to play sports, Edith excelled so much that she was playing on the only woman’s baseball team at ten years old — and got to play in Japan!